davisjam/davisjam.github.io/auto-publications.md

 1. *SoK: Analysis of Software Supply Chain Security by Establishing Secure Design Properties*.
  Okafor, Schorlemmer, Torres-Arias, and **Davis**.
- SCORED 2022.
+ Proceedings of the 1st ACM Workshop on Software Supply Chain Offensive Research and Ecosystem Defenses (SCORED) 2022.

 2. *An Empirical Study of Artifacts and Security Practices in the Pre-trained Model Supply Chain*.
  Jiang, Synovic, Sethi, Indarapu, Hyatt, Schorlemmer, Thiruvathukal, and **Davis**.
- SCORED 2022.
+ Proceedings of the 1st ACM Workshop on Software Supply Chain Offensive Research and Ecosystem Defenses (SCORED) 2022.

 3. *Snapshot Metrics Are Not Enough: Analyzing Software Repositories with Longitudinal Metrics*.
  Synovic, Hyatt, Sethi, Thota, Shilpika, Miller, Jiang, Pinderski, Läufer, Hayward, Klingensmith, **Davis**, and Thiruvathukal.
- ASE-Demonstrations 2022.
+ Proceedings of the 37th IEEE/ACM International Conference on Automated Software Engineering: Demonstrations track (ASE-Demonstrations) 2022.
  <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/SynovicHyattSethiThotaShilpikaMillerJiangPinderskiLauferHaywardKlingensmithDavisThiruvathukal-LongitudinalMetrics-ASE22Demo.pdf"><i class="fas fa-file-pdf"></i></a> <a href="https://github.com/SoftwareSystemsLaboratory/prime"><i class="fas fa-file-code"></i></a> <a href="https://youtu.be/YigEHy3_JCo"><i class="fas fa-video"></i></a>
 4. *“If security is required”: Engineering and Security Practices for Machine Learning-based IoT Devices*.
  Gopalakrishna, Anandayuvaraj, Detti, Bland, Rahaman, and **Davis**.
- ICSE-SERP4IoT (8-page track) 2022.
+ Proceedings of the 4th International Workshop on Software Engineering Research & Practices for the Internet of Things (SERP4IoT) 2022.
  <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/GopalakrishnaAnandayuvarajDettiBlandRahamanDavis-SWEngSecurityMLOnIoT.pdf"><i class="fas fa-file-pdf"></i></a> <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/GopalakrishnaAnandayuvarajDettiBlandRahamanDavis-SWEngSecurityMLOnIoT-slides.pptx"><i class="fas fa-file-powerpoint"></i></a> <a href="https://doi.org/10.5281/zenodo.6383066"><i class="fas fa-file-code"></i></a>
 5. *Experience Paper: A First Offering of Software Engineering*.
  **Davis**, Amusuo, and Bushagour.
- ICSE-DREE 2022.
+ Proceedings of the 1st International Workshop on Designing and Running Project-Based Courses in Software Engineering Education (DREE) 2022.
  <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/DavisAmusuoBushagour-ExperienceIn461.pdf"><i class="fas fa-file-pdf"></i></a> <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/DavisAmusuoBushagour-ExperienceIn461-slides.pptx"><i class="fas fa-file-powerpoint"></i></a> <a href="https://doi.org/10.5281/zenodo.5828087"><i class="fas fa-file-code"></i></a> <a href="https://youtu.be/HeMwfk1Ina0"><i class="fas fa-video"></i></a>
 6. *A Replication of 'DeepBugs: A Learning Approach to Name-based Bug Detection'*.
  Winkler, Agarwal, Tung, Ugalde, Jung, and **Davis**.
- ESEC/FSE Artifacts 2021.
+ Proceedings of the 29th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering: Artifacts Track (ESEC/FSE-Artifacts) 2021.
  <a href="https://github.com/PurdueDualityLab/deepbugs-jr/blob/develop/paper/Deepbugs_Replication_Paper_Abstract.pdf"><i class="fas fa-file-pdf"></i></a> <a href="https://doi.org/10.5281/zenodo.5110820"><i class="fas fa-file-code"></i></a> <a href="https://davisjam.medium.com/a-partial-replication-of-deepbugs-a-learning-approach-to-name-based-bug-detection-1e35421a69e"><i class="fab fa-medium"></i></a>
+7. *Ursprung: Provenance for Large-Scale Analytics Environments*.
+ Rupprecht, **Davis**, Lubbock, Tyson, and Bhagwat.
+ Proceedings of the 2019 International Conference on Management of Data: Demonstrations track (SIGMOD-Demonstrations) 2019.
+ <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/RupprechtDavisetal-SIGMOD-Demo-19.pdf"><i class="fas fa-file-pdf"></i></a>
-7. *The case of the poisoned event handler: Weaknesses in the Node.js event-driven architecture*.
+8. *The case of the poisoned event handler: Weaknesses in the Node.js event-driven architecture*.
  **Davis**, Kildow, and Lee.
- EuroSec 2017.
+ Proceedings of the 10th European Workshop on Systems Security (EuroSec) 2017.
  <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/DavisKildowLee-EHP-EuroSec17.pdf"><i class="fas fa-file-pdf"></i></a>

 ## arXiv papers